GROMACS at TACC

 instead of gmx_mpi

-to run GROMACS on GPUs nodes.
-Note that not all GROMACS modules on the TACC systems support GPU acceleration.
-Consult module help
+Not all GROMACS modules on the TACC systems support GPU acceleration.
+See module help

 to find details about supported functionality.